Exabyte-io/documentation/docs/workflows/data/templates.md

 It is often convenient to pass the output of one unit to another.
 This can currently be accomplished for standard output at the subworkflow level through referencing units by name.

-For example, if a workflow contains a subworkflow with a single shell script unit named "grep-nbands" with the following input.
+For example, if a workflow contains a subworkflow with a single shell script unit named "grep-nbands" with the following input:

 ```bash
 grep "NBANDS" ./OUTCAR | awk '{print $3}'